• Home

 gibbs gardens, ball ground, georgia, spring, pond, photography workshop

-Even if you have been shooting for a little while, you may want to at least review how to change certain key things on your camera - know how to change your shutter speed, ISO and aperture at a bare minimum.
+Even if you have been shooting for a little while, you may want to at least review how to locate and change certain key settings on your camera quickly - shutter speed, ISO and aperture at a bare minimum.
 Even if you don't yet understand how all of these elements interact, you will at least know how to physically change them when the time comes.

 Also, some NCPW workshops can be somewhat physically demanding.
-We don't hike for miles and miles through the wilderness, but many of the workshops will include some hiking at high altitudes.
-Add to this long days and heavy camera gear, and most participants will experience some sort of fatigue.
+We don't hike for miles and miles through the wilderness, but many of the workshops will include some hiking and some at high altitudes.
+Add to this long days and heavy camera gear, and participants can experience some sort of fatigue.

 If you live a sedentary lifestyle, you will want to exercise a little for at least a few weeks prior to the workshop.
 Walking for a few miles per day should do it.
-If you have physical limitations, make sure you discuss this with us before signing up for a workshop.
-We would rather be up front about the amount of physical exertion on the trip than have a unhappy participant because they physically can't do some of the shoots they have paid for.
+If you have physical limitations, make sure you discuss this with us before registering for a workshop.
+We would rather be up front about the amount of physical exertion on the trip than have a unhappy participant because they can't participate in some or all of the workshop.

 Where are your destinations?